twright/Easy-Comment-Uploads/readme.txt

-=== Plugin Name ===
+=== Easy Comment Uploads ===
-Contributors: Tom Wright
+Contributors: Tom Wright,
 Tags: comments, uploads, images, wpmu
 Requires at least: 2.0.2
 Tested up to: 2.7.1
-Stable tag: 0.10
+Stable tag: 0.14

 == Description ==
 This plugin allow your visitors to attach imaged or other file to their comments as easily as possible.
 I designed it for http://langtreeshout.org .
 It also adds lightbox code for all inserted images.
 It has been tested for Wordpress and Wordpress Mu, if anything does not work please just email me at tom.tdw@gmail.com .

+If you like it please rate it, give feedback or you can donate.

 = Recent Changes =

+*0.14*

+ * Auto-adding the file links to comment (e.g. no copy and paste).
+ * Much nice user experience.
+ * More code cleanup.
+ * Blacklist of dangerous file types (this was a serious security problem in old version, please upgrade ASAP).

+*0.10*

- * Better support for non-image uploads
+ * Better support for non-image uploads.
- * Installation now much less hacky (if it did not work for you before it should now)
+ * Installation now much less hacky (if it did not work for you before it should now).
- * Upload directories combined
+ * Upload directories combined.
- * General code cleanup
+ * General code cleanup.

 = Coming soon =
-(hopefully I should get round to doing these quite soon, consider it as a rough roadmap to version 1.0)

- * Ajax or flash uploader
  * Options page
- * Auto-adding the file links to comment (e.g. no copy and paste)
- * Moving uploaded files to somewhere more sensible (e.g. uploads/commments on standard Wordpress and the blogs folder for Mu)
+ * Moving uploaded files to somewhere more sensible (e.g. uploads/comments on standard Wordpress and the blogs folder for Mu)
+ * Internationalisation support including BR_pt translation
+ * More user experience niceness :-)

+*(hopefully I should get round to doing these quite soon, consider it as a rough roadmap to version 1.0)*

 == Installation ==
 Just add to /wp-content/plugins and activate or use the automatic plugin installer.
-If you want to use it in Wordpress Mu for all blogs just copy comment-uploads.php to /wp-content/mu-plugins and leave the rest in place or use the new activate site wide option for an simpler installation.
+If you want to use it in Wordpress Mu for all blogs just copy comment-uploads.php to /wp-content/mu-plugins and leave the rest in place or use the new activate site wide option for an much simpler installation.

 == Frequently Asked Questions ==

 = What license is this plugin available under? =

 The GPLv3 of course :-).
-You can reuse it, hack it, redistibute it or do whatever else you like as long as you keep the source open under the same license.
+You can reuse it, hack it, redistribute it or do whatever else you like as long as you keep the source open under the same license.
+It is and will always be free for personal or commercial use but if you like it you can donate or pay me to work on the features you need.
+The plugin is supplied with no warranty whatsoever and any contributors will not be held responsible for any damages caused by its use.

-= Does the plugin perform and checks on uploaded files? =

-The answers to that question is sadly no, not until I get round to adding some (it is still in beta though).
-Uploaded files will however be bound by the global php settings for uploads which should limit file size but not file type.

 = It does not work, what can I do? =

 If you need help with the plugin then email me at tom.tdw@gmail.com and I will be more than willing to give any help I can.

+= Is it available in my language? =

+Currently the plugin is only available in English but in the next version I will be adding i18n support so that anyone is free to translation it, hopefully then it will be available in a wider variety of languages - we already have a BR_pt translation which will be available at that time.

+= Is it secure? =

+Currently the plugin blacklists unsafe filetypes and is bound by the global php security settings so it should be fairly safe to use.
+However as with any plugin there is a risk and if the security measures taken by your site are not adequate, then this risk is greatly increased.
+As always I recommend you keep backups and if you do discover security issues with the plugin please tell me.

 = I have just thought of an amazing feature your plugin should have, what can I do? =